annogen/SuRE_Expression_Plots/README.md

 * envs - Directory to store all conda environments required to run the pipeline.
 * scripts - Directory to store all associated scripts.

-## Using the bash script for plotting
+## Using bash script for plotting all fragments overlapping the mutation of interest.
 ```
 bash plot.bash [OPTIONS]
 OPTIONS: